-The fall academic calendar will remain as previously planned, with classes beginning on Monday, September 14, and final exams concluding on Monday, November 23.
+The fall academic calendar will remain as previously planned, with classes beginning online on Monday, September 14, and final exams concluding on Monday, November 23.
 The schedule for winter and spring may be adjusted in order to help safeguard students, faculty and staff as the public health guidance is updated throughout the fall.

 There have been minor changes to the fall course schedule as instructors have adapted their courses for the unique teaching and learning environment of the fall term.
 Returning students will be contacted by the Registrar directly if a course has been cancelled since the spring pre-enrollment period.
 Returning students will have a chance to review and make changes to their schedules during a special drop/add period in early August.

 New students will meet with their academic advisors virtually in August.
 New students will receive information about their academic advisors and the summer advising schedule through the regular communication channels by which they have been receiving updates all summer.

 To facilitate physical distancing and regular cleaning and sanitizing of public spaces on campus, we have re-envisioned how we use classrooms, labs, and studios.
 All courses will likely operate in hybrid modes, with a combination of in-person and remote components to serve both students on campus and students learning from home.